tgasla/rl-cloudsimplus/README.md

   `brew info openjdk@21`

-  and then add the given path into your shell profile
+  and then add the given path to your shell profile

   `export JAVA_HOME=/opt/homebrew/opt/openjdk@17/libexec/openjdk.jdk/Contents/Home`